 —Nathan Jacobson, Web Developer, SendGrid

-The backup system on Pantheon helps with peace of mind, too.
-Jacobson says, “We did break the site once last year, and I was able to use the backup feature with just a click of a button.
+Jacobson’s team has more peace of mind when it comes to performance and workflows, especially when it comes to unavoidable mishaps.
+“We did break the site once last year,” he says, “and I was able to use the backup feature with just a click of a button.
 Having that easy reversion saved us big-time.
 We have only used it once, but the fact that feature is there is a constant reassurance.”

 With their infrastructure secure, the team at SendGrid is free to focus their attention on creating an even better product and better experience for customers and prospects alike.
 “We’re spending our time building features instead of preventing things from breaking,” Lindholm says.

 With Pantheon, SendGrid’s top-notch email service now has a website to match.
-And with truly scalable hosting, the company can continue to grow without outgrowing their infrastructure.
+And with high-performance hosting, the company can continue to grow without outgrowing their infrastructure.